 After taking a picture, TagSense attempts to leverage the above opportunities for tagging it with the names of people.
-TagSense first searches for the posing signature in the accelerometer readings of every phone, and also computes that user's facing direction (assuming that it already knows her PCO).
+TagSense first searches for the posing signature in the accelerometer readings of every phone, and also computes that user's facing direction (assuming her PCO is known).
 If the posing signature is present, the person is immediately deemed to be in the picture, and her PCO is recalibrated.
 In the absence of the posing signature, TagSense checks if the person is reasonably static.
-If she is static, and her facing direction, then her name is added to the tags.
+If so, and her facing direction makes less than 45° angle with the camera's direction, then her name is added to the tags.
 Finally, if the person is not static, TagSense computes the picture's optical motion vectors and correlates with the person's accelerometer/compass readings.
 The person is included upon a high-confidence match.